 There are many recipes out there for stuffed winter squash, especially Butternut and Acorn squash, but this tofu-stuffed squash recipe uses farmer’s market varieties of winter squash (Long Squash and Honeynut), which is to say, you can make this with any variety of winter squash you have on hand or can easily pick up.
 First, you cut the squash in half and roast it, then stuff it with the savory filling and bake it a while longer.
 The result is a flavorful dish higher in protein and lower in carbs than most stuffed squash recipes.
-If this feels like too much work but you want to use your tofu, try my za’atar marinated tofu that requires no cooking!
+If this feels like too much work but you want to use up your tofu, try my za’atar marinated tofu that requires no cooking!

 - Tofu: Crumble extra firm tofu, then mix it with the other ingredients.
 I used smoked and braised tofu (to compare), but plain would also work.
 This adds texture and protein to the dish.
 The other nice quality about tofu is that it browns nicely in the filling, based on the “good fats” it contains.